 Finally, mix the brewed Yerba Mate tea with powdered sugar to create the tea glaze.
 Drizzle on top for a sweet + earthy touch!

 Store any leftovers in an airtight container in the fridge – the bars will continue to firm up in the fridge.

 - 1 tablespoon chia seeds

 - ½ teaspoon vanilla

 - Line an 8x8” pan with parchment paper.

-- Melt honey and almond butter together in a saucepan over medium heat.
+- Meanwhile heat a saucepan over medium and add honey and almond butter.
 Once the mixture starts bubbling slightly, remove from heat.
 Stir in the vanilla extract and a pinch of salt.
-Add in the oats, nuts and seeds; stir to combine well.
+Add in the dry ingredients and stir to combine.
 The mixture may look dry at first but continue to press everything together with a wood spoon or spatula.
 Add a spoonful of almond butter if your mixture looks too dry.

 - Press the mixture firmly into the parchment lined pan (this is key to sticking together!).
 Chill in the fridge for at least 1 hour.

 - Cut into bars.

 - There are so many types of nut butter on the market these days!
 I use and recommend the 365 brand almond butter that is "drippy" and requires stirring.
 If you use one that is too thick, your bars might not hold together.